cipherisntdoingwell/gi-estg/README.md

-this is NOT committed in main branch
-`repo for school do NOT commit from home`
+`repo for school do NOT commit to main directly`